-CITY COUNCIL MEETING MINUTES - Draft August 6, 2019

-4.K.
-1692-2018 Replacement of the Hillcrest and Silverado Water Pump Stations

-Adopted Resolution R2019-088 authorizing the Utilities Director to negotiate and execute a Design-Build Agreement with Myers and Sons Construction, LLC in an amount not to exceed \$3,273,600, for design and construction services for replacement of the Hillcrest and Silverado pump stations; approving the transfer of appropriations from water fund capital improvements reserve to fund the project and temporary operations; and determining that the actions authorized by this resolution are exempt from CEQA.

-4.L.
-1981-2019 Solid Waste Rates Low-Income Assistance Program

-Adopted Resolution R2019-089 adjusting solid waste and recycling collection rate revenue and establishing a new program to provide financial assistance to low-income residential solid waste and recycling customers.
+CITY COUNCIL MEETING MINUTES - Final August 6, 2019 4.K.
+1692-2018 Replacement of the Hillcrest and Silverado Water Pump Stations Adopted Resolution R2019-088 authorizing the Utilities Director to negotiate execute a Design-Build Agreement with Myers and Sons Construction, LLC amount not to exceed \$3,273,600, for design and construction services for replacement of the Hillcrest and Silverado pump stations; approving the tran of appropriations from water fund capital improvements reserve to fund the project and temporary operations; and determining that the actions authoriz by this resolution are exempt from CEQA. in an nsfer Enactment No: R2019-088 4.L.
+1981-2019 Solid Waste Rates Low-Income Assistance Program Adopted Resolution R2019-089 adjusting solid waste and recycling collection revenue and establishing a new program to provide financial assistance to low-income residential solid waste and recycling customers. on rate Enactment No: R2019-089